Alveolar process: Alveolar bone loss

 This X-ray film reveals some bone loss on the right side of the mandible.
 The associated teeth exhibit poor crown-to-root ratios and may be subject to secondary occlusal trauma.

 Bone is lost through the process of resorption which involves osteoclasts breaking down the hard tissue of bone.
 A key indication of resorption is when scalloped erosion occurs.
 This is also known as Howship's lacuna.
 The resorption phase lasts as long as the lifespan of the osteoclast which is around 8 to 10 days.
 After this resorption phase, the osteoclast can continue resorbing surfaces in another cycle or carry out apoptosis.
 A repair phase follows the resorption phase which lasts over 3 months.
 In patients with periodontal disease, inflammation lasts longer and during the repair phase, resorption may override any bone formation.
 This results in a net loss of alveolar bone.

 Alveolar bone loss is closely associated with periodontal disease.
-Periodontal disease involves the inflammation of the gingiva or gums or gingivitis.
+Periodontal disease involves the inflammation of the gingiva (gums) or gingivitis.
 Studies in osteoimmunology have proposed 2 models for alveolar bone loss.
 One model states that inflammation is triggered by a periodontal pathogen which activates the acquired immune system to inhibit bone coupling by limiting new bone formation after resorption.
 Another model states that cytokinesis may inhibit the differentiation of osteoblasts from their precursors, therefore limiting bone formation.
 This results in a net loss of alveolar bone.